mason-paul/Guernsey-project-1/README.md

 # Welcome to my firt website project one-Guernsey!

-This is my first project with the code institute which I have been working on for two months.
+This is my first project with the [Code Insitute](https://codeinstitute.net) which I have been working on for two months.
 I had taken a four months off before coming back to finish my project.

 Live link: